Airel123/chatbot_finalproject/README.md

 # chatbot_finalproject
 ## Some NOTES

 The repository now has two branches.
 The 'main' branch was used to complete the entire process, including model training, testing, and GUI integration.
 The 'word2vec' branch is a new start that follows your suggestion of creating a new file by employing word2vec for embedding.
 I am still working on integrating it into my original code, and more tests need to be done.
-Currently, only the completed word2vec preprocessing code (wv_preprocessing.py) is available.
-I will upload the remaining code once testing is complete.
+Currently, the integrated code (wv_preprocessing.py, wv_model.py) is still indebugging stage.

 ## Description